 Our lawyers have won multi-million-dollar settlements against national food companies.
 They can help you and your family can sue for compensation, medical expenses, lost wages, pain and suffering, and future medical bills.
 It is critically important that you hire a lawyer with experience because anyone sickened in this outbreak, particularly the children who have HUS, will most likely have life-long kidney problems.

 Our law firm is one of only a few in the country that specializes in food poisoning cases.
-Our lawyers have won millions of dollars for clients who have been sickened with E. coli infections after eating contamianted products.
+Our lawyers have won millions of dollars for clients who have been sickened with E. coli infections after eating contaminated products.
 Fill out our free online consultation form or call 1-888-377-8900.
 Someone from our firm will be in touch soon.